MattThommes/amplify-react-app/readme/README.dev.md

                 "httpMethod": "GET"
             }
             ```
-    * You can also edit the actual Lambda code ([our example Lambda file here](amplify/backend/function/amplifyreactappaug20lambda/src/index.js)) and save that, which will then be pushed up to the AWS Lambda.
+    * You can also edit [the actual Lambda code](../amplify/backend/function/amplifyreactappaug20lambda/src/index.js) and save that, which will then be pushed up to the cloud AWS Lambda.
-        * Go ahead and edit the Lambda code and add in custom output that changes based on the path used in the request ([full example here](examples/lambda_intro_index.js)):
+        * Go ahead and edit the Lambda code and add in custom output that changes based on the path used in the request ([full example here](examples/lambda_intro_index_1.js)):
             ```
             // exports.handler = async (event) => { ...